 Long-term, Habitat plans to redevelop Southwood into a model, mixed-income, transportation-oriented neighborhood for current and future residents.

 Since purchasing Southwood, Habitat has invested more than $2 million on deferred and emergency maintenance, including road improvements, sewer system upgrades and emergency electrical repair.
 In 2008, we partnered with the Boys & Girls Club of Charlottesville-Albemarle to refurbish the community building at Southwood.
 The Community Building now serves as the hub of afterschool activities for Southwood children, the Habitat property management office and community meeting place where numerous partners from around the area provide needed services.

-In 2009, Habitat hired a Community Coordinator at Southwood who is helping to better connect the residents with available local services and also prepare them for the transformation that will take place when Southwood is redeveloped.
-Groundbreaking for redevelopment at Southwood is anticipated circa 2016.
+Habitat has hired numerous staff members Southwood who are helping to better connect the residents with available local services and also prepare them for the transformation that will take place when Southwood is redeveloped.
+Groundbreaking for redevelopment at Southwood is anticipated circa 2018.

 Commitment to Compassionate Redevelopment of Southwood

 In October 2011, Habitat for Humanity of Greater Charlottesville's Board of Directors made the commitment to redevelop the Southwood Mobile Home Park as a well-designed, sustainable, mixed income community of substantial benefit to the region guided by the following core values:

 1. Non displacement: Facilitating healthy rehousing choices for each current resident of the trailer park.

 2. Net increase in affordable housing: Causing a significant increase in the overall local affordable housing stock, responsive to the evolving regional need.